Competition Stages

 Overnight stay: St. John’s

-On Day 4, teams will head out on the Trans Canada Highway to the Placentia Bay area.
-The route and stages will see them travel to the historic former French capitol town of Placentia (Pleasance).
-They will then proceed to the Cape Shore, along the cliffs and down into the river valleys to the fishing village of St. Bride’s.
-Then, they will visit the communities of Fox Harbour for lunch and Ship Harbour, where the Atlantic Charter was signed by Prime Minister Winston Churchill and President Franklin Roosevelt in 1941.
-After the stages, the teams will travel via the Trans Canada Highway to Gander for the overnight stay.
+On Day 4, teams will head out on the Trans-Canada Highway to the Placentia Bay area.
+The route will see them travel to the historic former French capital town of Placentia.
+They will then proceed to the Cape Shore, along the cliffs and down into the river valleys to the fishing village of St. Bride’s followed by the narrow, challenging road to the Cape St. Mary’s bird sanctuary.
+From there, teams will transit to Gander for the final stage of the day through the streets of the historic airport town.
+After the stage is completed, competitors will participate in a meet-and-greet with the public.

-Locations: St. John’s, Placenta Bay – South West Avalon Peninsula, Cape Shore, St. Bride’s, Fox Harbour, Ship Harbour, Gander
+Locations: St. John’s, Placentia Bay – Southwest Avalon Peninsula, Cape Shore, Point Verde, St. Bride’s, Cape St. Mary’s, Gander

 Overnight stay: Gander

-On Day 5, teams will travel by the Trans Canada Highway to the former logging community of Glenwood on the Gander River, then proceed to stages in the Notre Dame Bay area communities of Bobby’s Cove, Pleasantview, Point Leamington, and Leading Tickles, where lunch will be hosted.
-In the afternoon, they will visit the Glovers Harbour stages and then return to the final stage of the day in the community of Appleton, after which they will proceed to the overnight stop in Gander, a historic airport town.
+On Day 5, teams will travel by the Trans-Canada Highway to the former logging community of Glenwood on the Gander River, then proceed to stages in the communities of Bobby’s Cove, Pleasantview, Point Leamington, and Leading Tickles, where lunch will be provided.
+In the afternoon, stages take place in Leading Tickles and Glover’s Harbour then teams head to Appleton for the final stage of the day.
+After the stages are completed, competitors will participate in a meet-and-greet with the public.

-Locations: Glenwood, Norte Dame Bay, Bobby’s Cove, Pleasantview, Point Leamington, Leading Tickles, Govers Harbour, Appleton
+Locations: Glenwood, Bobby’s Cove, Pleasantview, Point Leamington, Leading Tickles, Glovers Harbour, Appleton

 Overnight stay: Gander